Q: What is Amazon CodeGuru?

 Q: What programming languages and source code repositories are supported?

-Amazon CodeGuru Reviewer currently supports Java and Python (available in preview) code stored in GitHub, GitHub Enterprise, Bitbucket and AWS CodeCommit repositories.
+Amazon CodeGuru Reviewer currently supports Java and Python code stored in GitHub, GitHub Enterprise, Bitbucket and AWS CodeCommit repositories.

 Q: What type of issues are detected by Amazon CodeGuru Reviewer?